 Sanding was next.
 As always I started with top edges and then created a little bevel on the outside.
-Discs from 40 to 3000 grit were used progressively, at the 400 grit I started to “cut” the bevel.
-That method always works fine for me, I do it every time, never had any issues with it.
+Discs from 40 to 3000 grit were used progressively, at 400 grit I started to “cut” the bevel.
+That method always works fine for me, I do it every time and never have any issues with it.

-Sticking to small mandrels, I switched to a felt one and used it with polishing compound.
-Then I realised that the big felt wheel I had, due to its beveled shape, could be used as well!
-To properly apply the compound to the felt mandrel and the disc I had to use high rpm’s and that literally melted the compound and made it more manageable.
+Sticking to small mandrels, I switched to a felt one and used it with a polishing compound.
+Then I realised that the big felt wheel I had, due to its bevelled shape, could be used as well!
+To properly apply the compound to the felt mandrel and the disc I had to use high rpm and that literally melted the compound and made it more manageable.
 Once applied I increased the rpm’s even more to polish the surface.